microsoft/maro/docs/source/scenarios/container_inventory_management.rst

 ^^^^^^^^^^^^^

 The resource holders in this scenario is the port and vessel.
-Under certain circumstances, the number of epochs in this scenario will be greater than 100.
+Under certain circumstances.
 In order to facilitate users to select specific data and observe the overall or partial data trend, the visualization tool provides data selection options in two dimensions:
 Inter-epoch view & Intra-epoch view.